kr1/charun/README.md

 2.  **Run**

 run charun as a daemon with:
-twistd -y charun_tac.py
+<code>twistd -y charun_tac.py</code>

-it will log to the tmp directory and will write its pid to a file called twistd.pid to the current directory. stop the application with: kill `cat twistd.pid`
+it will log to the tmp directory and will write its pid to a file called twistd.pid to the current directory.
+stop the application with:
+<code>kill `cat twistd.pid`</code>

-you can run the application in foreground with: twistd -noy charun_tac.py
+you can run the application in foreground with:
+<code>twistd -noy charun_tac.py</code>